SpectralWaveData/spectral_wave_data/README.md

  - WeeBEM is a fully nonlinear 2D-wave tank based on BEM for simulation of steep waves and wave-body interaction (e.g. slamming)

-Based on positive experience from these projects and some interesting lessons learned this open source library has been created.
+Based on positive experience from these projects, and some interesting lessons learned, the open source SWD library has been created.

 ## Related programs and tools